WZBSocialScienceCenter/tmtoolkit/README.md

 pip install -U tmtoolkit
 ```

-The package is about 15MB big, because it contains some additional German language model data mode POS tagging and lemmatization.
+The package is about 13MB big, because it contains some additional German language model data for POS tagging.

 **Upgrade notice:** If upgrading from an older version to 0.6.0 or above, you will need to uninstall tmtoolkit first (run `pip uninstall tmtoolkit`), before re-installing (using one of the commands described above).